rolandnjoya1/azure-honeypot-with-attack-map/README.md

 <img width="600" height="400" alt="Image" src="https://github.com/user-attachments/assets/410471d8-00d8-47c9-bc79-176fc810ec07" />

 Overview
-...
+This project sets up a honeypot in Azure and integrates it with Microsoft Sentinel to capture and visualize malicious login attempts.
+A Windows VM is deliberately exposed to attract attackers, and failed logins (Event ID 4625) are forwarded to a Log Analytics Workspace.
+Using KQL queries, logs are enriched with geographic data from a GeoIP watchlist, then visualized in Sentinel with a real-time Attack Map.
+This project provides real-world threat intelligence by showing attacker origins, Demonstrates SIEM integration and log enrichment with Sentinel.

+##Tools & Techniques

+Azure VM (Windows 10) as honeypot

+Log Analytics Workspace + Sentinel SIEM

+KQL for querying failed logins

+GeoIP watchlist enrichment

+Sentinel Workbooks for visualization

+##Business Value

 # Instructions

-Setup Azure Subscription
+1. Setup Azure Subscription

-Create Free Azure Subscription: https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account
+2. Create Free Azure Subscription: https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account

-If Azure doesn’t let you create a free account, you can either Create a paid subscription and be mindful of shutting down/deleting your resources when you are done.
+3. If Azure doesn’t let you create a free account, you can either Create a paid subscription and be mindful of shutting down/deleting your resources when you are done.

-After your subscription is created, you can login at: https://portal.azure.com
+4. After your subscription is created, you can login at: https://portal.azure.com